DenisNavarro/rust_pocs/structured_concurrency/README.md

 `structured_concurrency`
 ========================

-This POC is adapted from the [Rust Book final project][], but has a few differences.
+This POC is adapted from [the code][] of the [Rust Book final project][], but has a few differences.
 Notably, it uses the structured concurrency paradigm.

 Here are the differences: